randeer/docker_migration/README.md

-##  Migrating OpenVAS: From Docker Containers to a New Host Migrating OpenVAS: From Docker Containers to a New Host
+##   Migrating OpenVAS: From Docker Containers to a New Host

 In today's rapidly evolving tech landscape, the ability to migrate applications and services seamlessly across different environments is a skill that's more valuable than ever.
 I recently encountered a challenge that demanded just that: moving an OpenVAS installation from an Azure deployed Docker container to a new host with restrictive firewall settings.
 Here's how I tackled it, and the insights I gained along the way.